The Difference Between Active, Passive and Mechanical Roof Ventilators

-The first category of available vents and probably the most common in North America are passive vents.
-What is a passive vent?
+The first category of available ventilators and probably the most common in north America is passive vents.
+What is a passive ventilation?

 To better understand how to apply passive ventilation products, we must first understand building code requirements on attic ventilation.
 Building codes across North America refer to attic ventilation in terms of net free area (NFA) of ventilation to apply to a given roof in regards to the size of its insulated ceiling surface area.
 The bigger your home, the more openings (NFA) you’ll need to properly ventilate your roof.
-Applying passive ventilation to a roof implies that the system simply fulfills the national building code requirements in terms of NFA for both intake and evacuation purposes with products that do not offer any additional venting value.
-We will see what these extra venting values are later.
+Introducing a passive ventilation system to a roof implies that you, or the builder, are fulfilling building code requirements in terms of NFA for both intake and evacuation purposes with products that do not offer any additional venting value.
+We will see what these extra venting values are later in this article.

 Shingle or Turtle Vents

-The second category of vents are mechanical vents.
-These types of vents are composed of mechanical moving parts and require electricity to function.
+The second category of vents are mechanical ventilators.
+These systems are composed of air vents with moving parts that require electricity to function.
 They can be composed of solar powered vents or direct power source ventilators.
-These ventilation systems work in the same manner as passive or active type vents except that the homeowner has a fan pulling air out of the attic space at a given volume (CFM).
-Fresh air comes in from the soffits and is drawn out by the fans, cooling off the attic space.
+These ventilation systems work in the same manner as passive or active type ventilators except that the roof ventilation is done through power vents pulling moist air out the attic space at a given volume (CFM).
+Fresh air comes in from the intake vents or soffits and is drawn out by the power vents, cooling off the attic space.
 The ventilators can be set to run on a timer, temperature sensor and simply on constant evacuation 24h/7.

-As previously mentioned, building codes across the USA and Canada tend to recommend a 1/300 venting ratio for sloped roofs and 1/150 for flat roofs (please refer to your local building codes).
-But how do you properly determine the number of mechanical vents necessary to ventilate your home’s attic space according to NFA requirements?
+As previously mentioned, building codes across the USA and Canada tend to recommend a 1/300 venting ratio for sloped roofs and 1/150 venting ratio for flat roofs (please refer to your local building codes).
+But how do you determine the right amount of mechanical ventilators necessary to offer proper roof ventilation according to NFA requirements?
 In Canada, the CSA A93:19 norm offers an easy conversion from mechanical volume flow rate to NFA rating.
 The conversion is as follows:

-This allows us to convert a given volume (CFM) into an NFA rating for mechanical vents and hence apply the same basic calculation to obtain the required NFA.
+This allows us to convert a given volume (CFM) into an NFA rating for mechanical ventilators and hence apply the same basic calculation to obtain the required NFA.
 Thus, the right amount of solar powered vents or direct connection exhaust vents may be determined.
 These exhaust vents may be installed on roofs as well as walls and offer a variety of fans and control options.